jbuerkel/express-angular-seed/README.md

 The backend of this seed is based on the [express-generator](https://www.npmjs.com/package/express-generator).
 Its core router simply passes any routes which are not part of the API to the client.
 As security is also important the middleware [helmet](https://www.npmjs.com/package/helmet) is included exemplarily.
 Of course this *does not make this application secure* but it can be seen as a starting point.

 Take a look at the articles [here](http://scottksmith.com/blog/2014/09/21/protect-your-node-apps-noggin-with-helmet/) and [here](http://scottksmith.com/blog/2014/09/04/simple-steps-to-secure-your-express-node-application/) to get a better idea of how [helmet](https://www.npmjs.com/package/helmet) works and how you can easily improve the security of your [express](https://www.npmjs.com/package/express) applications.
-A HTTPS setup for this project might be included in the future.

 The frontend of this seed is primarily based on this [style guide](https://github.com/johnpapa/angular-styleguide) which you should absolutely read if you are planning to write a lot of [angular](https://www.npmjs.com/package/angular) code.
 For client-side routing this project uses [angular-ui-router](https://www.npmjs.com/package/angular-ui-router).
 The recently added [angular-material](https://www.npmjs.com/package/angular-material) will make this app beautiful.
 However these are only recommendations feel free to include any alternatives you might prefer.